Branches Supported by Other Service Branches’ Medical Corps

 The four Navy Medical Corps are charged with providing medical services to the United States Marine Corps.
 This includes the Navy Medical Corps, Nurse Corps, Dental Corps, and the Navy Medical Services Corps which consists of 22 departments such as Environmental Health, Clinical Psychology, and Health Care Administration.

 Nurses serving in the Navy Nurse Corps can be assigned to care for Marines and their dependents at various Marine camps across the country.
 For example, a Navy Nurse Corps officer could manage clinic operations at Naval Hospital Camp Pendleton, a Naval medical facility located on a Marine Corps military base.

-The U.S. Coast Guard was originally formed in 1915 when Congress combined five federal services: U.S. Lighthouse Service, the Revenue Cutter Service, the Steamboat Inspection Service, the Bureau of Navigation and the U.S. Lifesaving Service.
+The U.S. Coast Guard was originally formed in 1915 when Congress combined five federal services: the U.S. Lighthouse Service, the Revenue Cutter Service, the Steamboat Inspection Service, the Bureau of Navigation, and the U.S. Lifesaving Service.
 Currently, the Coast Guard falls under the Department of Homeland Security during times of peace and the U.S. Navy during times of war.
-The Coast Guard is responsible for search and rescue operations, minimizing drug trafficking and enforces the laws on coastal waterways.
+The Coast Guard is responsible for search and rescue operations, minimizing drug trafficking, and enforcing the laws on coastal waterways.